shurick81/azure-docs/articles/virtual-machines/windows/extensions-dsc-overview.md

 Browse to a VM.
 Under Settings -> General click "Extensions."
 A new pane is created.
 Click "Add" and select PowerShell DSC.

 The portal needs input.
 **Configuration Modules or Script**: This field is mandatory.
 Requires a .ps1 file containing a configuration script, or a .zip file with a .ps1 configuration script at the root, and all dependent resources in module folders within the .zip.
-It can be created with the `Publish-AzureVMDscConfiguration -ConfigurationArchivePath` cmdlet included in the Azure PowerShell SDK.
+It can be created with the `Publish-AzureRmVMDscConfiguration -ConfigurationArchivePath` cmdlet included in the Azure PowerShell SDK.
 The .zip file is uploaded into your user blob storage secured by a SAS token.

 **Configuration Data PSD1 File**: This field is optional.
 If your configuration requires a configuration data file in .psd1, use this field to select it and upload it to your user blob storage, where it is secured by a SAS token.